-The template behavioral pattern allows your derived classes to change certain aspects of the base class behavior without needing to rewrite everything.
+What is the template design pattern?
+The template behavioral pattern allows derived classes to change certain aspects of a base class behavior without needing to rewrite everything.
+This design pattern works best when you have a complicated set of steps that the base class defines and derived classes that change certain smaller steps.

-This design pattern is great when you have a complicated set of steps that the base class provides.
-You can then write derived classes that use the overall set of steps and only need to specialize certain smaller steps.
+You can write derived classes that use the overall set of steps and only need to make minor changes.
 The base class defines the overall structure of how something should be done and calls one or more virtual methods at the right time which a derived class can override.

 The overall method in the base class is called the template method because it provides the structure.
 It acts like a template.